BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 von Neumann was ethnically and culturally Jewish, but more or less religiously agnostic.
 He was one of long line of areligious Jewish intellectual titans.
 On his deathbed, he literally opted for Pascal's Wager, converted to the Roman Catholic faith, and received the Roman Catholic last rites.¹
-Logically-minded as always, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."¹ (Judiasm doesn't have a concept of damnation.)
+Logically-minded as always, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."¹ (Judaism doesn't have a concept of damnation.)
 </p>

-<p>He escaped Hungary before The Holocaust, so defeating Nazism was personal.</p>
+<p>He escaped Hungary before the Holocaust, so defeating Nazism was personal.</p>

 <p>
 He also saw the effects of Soviet-era communism kicking off next door.